6 Best Practices for Using Images on Your BlogA Complete Guide to Blog Images (and Optimization for SEO) in 2024

 This field is for validation purposes and should be left unchanged.

-In this guide, I’ll take you through everything you need to know about choosing the right blog images, thoughtfully placing them in your blog content, and using them to boost your SEO ranking ability.
+In this guide, I’ll explain everything you need to know about choosing the right blog images, thoughtfully placing them in your blog content, and using them to boost your SEO ranking.

 1. Blog Images: Why Use Them?